 Who should consider the Backdoor Roth?

 If your income is “too high” for contributing to a Roth IRA, you should consider the Backdoor Roth.
-For 2014, the modified AGI phaseout starts at $114,000 for single, $181,000 for married filing jointly, and $0 for married filing separately.
+The IRS publishes the income limit for contributing to a Roth IRA every year.

 Why should someone consider doing the backdoor Roth IRA?